Etimo/photo-garden/README.md

 Nix doesn't run natively on Windows, but runs fine (aside from Microsoft/WSL#2395) under the WSL.
 Note that Docker for Windows only runs on Windows 10 Pro and Enterprise.

 1. Install WSL
 2. Install your favorite WSL distro (I've only tested this using Ubuntu)
 3. Install Docker for Windows
 4. Install Nix:

 ```bash
 sudo mkdir -p /etc/nix
 sudo echo "use-sqlite-wal = false" >> /etc/nix/nix.conf
 curl https://nixos.org/nix/install | sh
 ```

 5. Install Docker inside WSL too, see: https://medium.com/@sebagomez/installing-the-docker-client-on-ubuntus-windows-subsystem-for-linux-612b392a44c4

 ## Building

-Run `./docker-build.sh` to build and load the images, and then run `docker-compose up` to start everything.
+Run `./docker-build.sh` to build and `docker load` the images, and then run `docker-compose up` to start everything.

 ## Adding new dependencies